The Role of Birth Control in Nutrient Depletion

 Have you ever been told to focus on getting some Vitamin C when you're sick?

-We’ve all heard the idea that Vitamin C is detrimental for fighting off or preventing the common
+We've all heard the idea that Vitamin C is detrimental to fighting off or preventing the common cold, right?!

-cold, right?!
-Vitamin C truly has a reputation for benefiting immune function.
+Vitamin C truly has a reputation for benefitting immune function.

 The best quality of Vitamin C comes from citrus fruits or juices, and many vegetables.